sysblob/sysblob.github.io/_posts/2023-08-23-myhomelab.md

 comments: true
 ---

 Hello World -- and welcome to Sysblob.com, a website dedicated to homelabbing.
-I've been a big fan of tinkering and computers for a long time, and I've made a career of it as a Linux Administrator.
+I've been a fan of tinkering and computers for a while now, and I've made a career of it as a Linux Administrator.
 However, around 4 years ago I decided to take my homelabbing game to another level.
 Fed up with never getting to physically touch an enterprise server, I purchased a Dell PowerEdge R730, a rack, and began an adventure of learning.
-Since then I've expanded to a 2nd PowerEdge server, 24 port switch and router, cloud servers, and countless other devices.
-My labbing interests span from multimedia to enterprise infrastructure, automation, networking, coding and development, security, AI, and so much more.
+Since then I've expanded to a 2nd PowerEdge server, 24 port switch and router, cloud servers, raspberry pis,  and countless other devices.
+My labbing interests span from multimedia, enterprise architecture, scripting and automation, networking, coding, security, AI, and so much more.
 I like to keep a healthy balance of real world enterprise experience with stuff that's just plain fun -- and that's what you'll find here!

 The goal of Sysblob.com is three fold: